drashland/website-v2/docs/drash/v2.x/1_getting_started/2_about_drash.md

 * Documentation-driven development
 * Transparency

-This has made Drash a very approachable and one of the most well-documented frameworks in the Deno ecosystem.
+These concepts have made Drash very approachable and one of the most well-documented frameworks in the Deno ecosystem.